Finite volume element method for Landau-Lifshitz equation: Temporal discretization and numerical experiments

-Snapshots at different times are depicted in \Cref{fig13}\,(a)-(h), in which interfaces are produced.
+Snapshots at different times are depicted in \Cref{fig13}, in which the interfaces emerge.
 This differs from the model which lacks the inclusion of the anisotropy and the stray field.
-Concurrently, close-up depictions of $\bmf{m}_h$ in the vicinity of the point $\bmf{x}_0$ are presented at the corresponding time instances in \Cref{fig14}\,(a)-(h).
+Concurrently, close-up depictions of $\bmf{m}_h$ in the vicinity of the point $\bmf{x}_0$ are presented at the corresponding time instances in \Cref{fig14}.
 These snapshots align with those of the model which lacks the anisotropy and the stray field.

-To provide a more intuitive representation of the changes in magnetization intensity at the origin, we plot depicting the temporal evolution of the energy and the norm $\|\bmf{m}_h\|_{\bmf{L}^{\infty}}$ in \Cref{fig16} \,(a)-(b).
-It reveals that the blow-up may occur in a very short time in realistic simulations.
+We also record the temporal evolution of the energy and the norm $\|\bmf{m}_h\|_{\bmf{L}^{\infty}}$ as in \Cref{fig16}.
+The results indicate that the blow-up may occur within a very short time in realistic simulations.

 \end{example}